windows-fryer/dotfiles-hypr/README.md

-# dotfiles
+# dotfiles-hypr
-Hyprland dotfiles.
-Made over a span of 3 days.
+Hyprland dotfiles made over a span of 3 days.